BMW i4 EV revealed: What you need to know

 The i4 M50 is BMW’s first performance-specific EV, and as such gets all-wheel drive courtesy of two electric motors.
 Together they produce 544hp and can get from 0-60mph in under 4 seconds.

 It gets a special Sport Boost mode too, which unleashes up to 795Nm of torque.
 As you might imagine, range isn’t as good as the eDrive 40; it’ll manage just shy of 320 miles before needing plugging in.

 BMW i4 release date

-We'll bring you further details as and when they are revealed.
+We’ll bring you leasing plans as soon as they are available.